Imaging a chain of strongly correlated Rydberg excitations enabled by F\"{o}rster-resonance-enhanced interaction: Single-shot Imaging of a Chain of Rydberg Excitations

-To clearly demonstrate single-shot imaging of individual Rydberg superatoms excited to the 96$S$ state, we reduce the length of the atomic cloud exposed to the excitation lasers along the symmetry axis of the atomic cloud to $a_x$ = 126 $\mu$m or $a_x$ = 17 $\mu$m.
+To clearly demonstrate single-shot imaging of individual Rydberg excitations in the 96$S$ state, we reduce the length of the atomic cloud exposed to the excitation lasers along the symmetry axis of the atomic cloud to $a_x$ = 126 $\mu$m or $a_x$ = 17 $\mu$m.
 This is to reduce inhomogenous factors (e.g. atomic density along the elongated cloud), as well as to allow for a direct comparison of the cloud sections with and without excitations in single-shot images.
-In each experimental cycle, after exciting Rydberg superatoms, we capture an image of these atoms by exposing them to probe light under EIT conditions for 3 $\mu$s, where the frequency of the probe is set to the EIT resonance position of $\Delta_P / 2\pi = 3.65$ MHz.
+In each experimental cycle, after exciting Rydberg atoms, we capture an image of these atoms by exposing them to probe light under EIT conditions for 3 $\mu$s, where the frequency of the probe is set to the EIT resonance position of $\Delta_P / 2\pi = 3.65$ MHz.
 Furthermore, we employ homodyne detection to achieve a sufficient signal-to-noise ratio for single-shot detection.
-This technique involves overlapping a strong reference beam with the probe light and detecting their interference with the camera (Appendix~\ref{experiment}).
-Further details of imaging with homodyne detection were given in our previous publication~\cite{du2023}.